adamdecaf/moov-go-client/client/docs/OriginatorsApi.md

 ## DeleteOriginator

 > DeleteOriginator(ctx, originatorId, optional)
-Permanently deletes an Originator and associated Customers, Depositories, and Transfers.
+Permanently deletes an Originator and associated Receivers, Depositories, and Transfers.
 It cannot be undone.
 Also immediately cancels any active Transfers for the Originator.

 ### Required Parameters